How to Configure SSL Termination

 Warning

 We strongly recommend adding your domain to DigitalOcean before changing name servers with your registrar.
-This minimizes service disruptions by creating matching records on DigitalOcean before you make the name server change, which can take up to 48 hours to take effect.
+This minimizes service disruptions by creating matching records on DigitalOcean before the name server change, which can take up to 48 hours to take effect.

 Note